 Above and Beyond

-Amazingly, despite appearing in only one UEFA European Championship, Platini still jointly holds the record for most goals in the history of the tournament.
-Maybe not that much longer if Cristiano Ronaldo or Antoine Griezmann have anything to say about it at this summer’s tournament.
+Amazingly, despite appearing in only one UEFA European Championship, Platini is still second-highest for the most goals scored in the history of the tournament.
+Cristiano Ronaldo is first with 14, while Antoine Griezmann is the next highest scorer of all active players.

 - A first European Cup title with Juventus – he scored the only goal of the game.